Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 On the Remix IDE, click on the `contracts` folder.
 That is the place we will write all our smart contracts.

-Next inside the contract folder, let's create our smart contract file called `CeAffairs` with the solidity extension `.sol`.
+Next inside the contract folder, let's create our smart contract file called `CeAffairs.sol`.

 Our first line of code for the smart contract is: